Logo of Acalvio, a leading company in cyber deception technology

 As perimeter defenses focus on external threats, attackers exploit these vulnerabilities to gain unauthorized access, underscoring the importance of a comprehensive cybersecurity strategy that includes internal controls and continuous monitoring.

-Acalvio’s Advanced Deception technology can significantly enhance perimeter defense by adding a dynamic layer of proactive security.
-While traditional perimeter defenses focus on repelling external threats, advanced deception technology creates a virtual minefield within the network, using a variety of deception palettes to mislead and divert attackers.
+Acalvio’s Deception Technology can significantly enhance perimeter defense by adding a dynamic layer of proactive security.
+While traditional perimeter defenses focus on repelling external threats, advanced deception technology creates a virtual minefield within the network, using a variety of deceptions to mislead and divert attackers.
 This diversionary tactic disrupts their reconnaissance efforts and lengthens the attack path, providing security teams with more time to detect, analyze, and respond to threats.

 By luring attackers away from valuable key assets, Acalvio not only strengthens the overall security posture of the enterprises but also bolsters early threat detection and minimizes potential damage.